I’m OBSESSED. Pea Guacamole is absolutely incredible!

 Guacamole itself is a deliciously healthy treat, but there is such thing as too much of a good thing.
 Namely, good fats.
 We need them and they’re good for us, but mass amounts of even good fats can overtask your liver and slow down your digestion.
 Replacing half the avocado with green peas in this recipe lightens up both the flavor and the nutrition.

 This pea guac is DELICIOUS with raw carrots and other raw veggies.
-It’s also perfect with chips, tacos, or on top of chicken or fish.
-It will definitely be a new family favorite!
+I especially love it with Sweets & Beets Chips (sweet potato and beet chips, you can find them at most natural grocery stores.)
+It’s also perfect with tortilla chips, tacos, or on top of chicken or fish.
+It will definitely be a new family favorite.
+If you love it, please leave a star rating in the comments to help other readers in our community.

 - 1 large clove garlic, peeled